-you could try for a fitted vest instead of a blazer or just go with a light colored blouse (tucked in of course) dont wear really high heels, nothing over 2 inches i believe they say. dont wear any jewelry besides the ears and keep it simple. you dont have to get a business suit but do get dress pants of course and dont wear too tight of pants.posted almost 4 years ago
+you could try for a fitted vest instead of a blazer or just go with a light colored blouse (tucked in of course) dont wear really high heels, nothing over 2 inches i believe they say. dont wear any jewelry besides the ears and keep it simple. you dont have to get a business suit but do get dress pants of course and dont wear too tight of pants.posted about 4 years ago

 Black pants, a nice top, and a cardigan over it.